Plastic Pallets

 Manual Palletizers

-Speed the stacking goods onto a pallet and aid with layer organization.
+Assist in stacking goods onto a pallet and aid with layer organization for efficient handling.

 Nesting

-The capability of containers of different sizes to be placed one inside another.
+The capability of containers of different sizes to be placed inside one another to save space.

 Non-Reversible Pallet

-A pallet that cannot be used when turned upside down, either because it has no boards or have a limited number of bottom boards.
+A pallet that cannot be used upside down, either because it lacks bottom boards or has a limited number of bottom boards.

 One-Way Pallet